 Some over-the-counter pain medication is also helpful in cases where the pain is bothersome.
 It is also a good idea to stay ahead of the pain, so take the medication when the pain starts, rather than waiting for it to get better.

 Moreover, it is also suggested that you ask your doctor about the use and frequency of pain medication.
 Some people might also require prescription medication, so it helps to talk to your doctor.
+If the doctor’s prescribed medicines failed to work, then maybe the condition is serious and you will need to consult an ACL surgeon.

 Hot and cold pack can help